sodafoundation/architecture-analysis/Opensds_state_machine_design.md

 ### Non-Goals

-Statuses for Group, GroupSnapshot, and Replication will be designed later.
+Statuses for Group, GroupSnapshot and Replication will be designed later.

 ## Proposal